 Mix half a cup of ACV with a couple of spoons of baking soda and soak your silver jewellery for an hour or so.

 Filtered or Unfiltered ACV?

 I prefer to use an organic, unfiltered ACV for myself.
-A good ACV should be murky in appearance and have a stringy sediment (referred to as “the mother“) so you know it’s full of gut healthy bacteria, enzymes and proteins.
+A good ACV should be murky in appearance and have stringy sediment (referred to as “the mother“) so you know it’s full of gut-healthy bacteria, enzymes, and proteins.
 Having said that, I wouldn’t use an unfiltered version on my baby.
-A baby’s system may not be ready for all that bacteria so it’s best to stick with pasteurised (heat-treated) ACV, and only start using it from when baby is 6 months old.
+A baby’s system may not be ready for all that bacteria so it’s best to stick with pasteurised (heat-treated) ACV, and only start using it from when the baby is 6 months old.